solyarisoftware/sinatra-api-server-toolbox/README.md

 # Sinatra API Server Toolbox

-Realize a simple API server demo using [sinatra](http://www.sinatrarb.com/), returning data in JSON format.
+I'ts a super-simple API server demo using [sinatra](http://www.sinatrarb.com/).

 Let consider this requirements:

-- To publish some API endpoint to share data already stored in different databases.
+- Realize a fast API server, publishing some API endpoints, returning data in JSON format.
-- To access to some tables from TWO different ALREADY EXISTING (postgreSQL) databases,
+- Resources are data already stored in multiple RDBMS database tables, by example from TWO different ALREADY EXISTING (postgreSQL) databases.
-- To access them using activerecord ORM, so I used [sinatra-activerecord gem](https://github.com/janko-m/sinatra-activerecord) that allow to interact with DBs through activerecord ORM.
+- Access data using activerecord ORM, using [sinatra-activerecord gem](https://github.com/janko-m/sinatra-activerecord) that allow to interact with DBs through activerecord ORM.

 As proof of concept I supplied some Sinatra endpoints in a pseudo-REST way, a very-very simple authorization key management (just a toy!), some data query and routing, files upload/download.
 I used Oj fast JSON implementation!